ShenZheng2000/Instance-Warp/README.md

 you need to download the JSON file that contains the bounding boxes.
 Download link is [[here](https://drive.google.com/drive/folders/1kb1KwJLFhV0GpFtMhC_GedEnUxh_jy79?usp=sharing)]

-# Environment Setup for DAFormer and MIC
+# DAFormer and MIC: Environment Setup

 For this project, we used python 3.7.
 We recommend setting up a new virtual
 environment: